Accessing the Irish social welfare system as a returning Irish emigrant

 Before you return to Ireland, you should find out if there are any benefits you can transfer to Ireland – see our document on Moving to Ireland and your social security entitlements.

-If you are homeless or have any other difficulties when you return, the Crosscare Migrant Project has information on what to do if you are returning to Ireland in a crisis.
+Crosscare Migrant Project has information on what to do if you are returning to Ireland in a crisis, especially if you are homeless.

-You can also get information and advice in your local Citizens Information Centre.
+You can also get information and advice in your local Citizens Information Centre in Ireland.

 Applying for social welfare during the COVID-19 pandemic